rust-lang/rust/doc/rust.md

 To execute an `alt` expression, first the head expression is evaluated, then its value is sequentially compared to the patterns in the arms until a match is found.
-The first arm with a matching pattern is chosen as the branch target of the `alt`, any variables bound by the pattern are assigned to local slots in the arm's block, and control enters the block.
+The first arm with a matching pattern is chosen as the branch target of the `alt`, any variables bound by the pattern are assigned to local variables in the arm's block, and control enters the block.

 An example of an `alt` expression: